This sermon is number 11 in a series of 14

 Friends, Paul said: 'Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.
 But shun profane and vain babblings: for they will increase unto more ungodliness', and as the end of the age comes they will increase the more.
 Need I say, therefore, how important a meeting like this is?
 Could I challenge you afresh to be where God's word is expounded, and to read the word yourself, and to search the Scriptures to see if these things are so.

 Preach The Word.

 This sermon was delivered at The Iron Hall Assembly in Belfast, Northern Ireland, by Pastor David Legge.
-It was transcribed from the twelfth recording in his Strongholds Shaken series, titled "Cooneyites" - Transcribed by Andrew Watkins, Preach The Word.
+It was transcribed from the eleventh recording in his Strongholds Shaken series, titled "Cooneyites" - Transcribed by Andrew Watkins, Preach The Word.
 The inclusion of images and diagrams in this transcript is done without intention to breach any copyright restrictions.
 If this has been done in any instance, please contact us and we will willingly remove the offending item.

 All material by David Legge is copyrighted.
 However, these materials may be freely copied and distributed unaltered for the purpose of study and teaching, so long as they are made available to others free of charge, and this copyright is included.
 This does not include hosting or broadcasting the materials on another website, however linking to the resources on preachtheword.com is permitted.
 These materials may not, in any manner, be sold or used to solicit 'donations' from others, nor may they be included in anything you intend to copyright, sell, or offer for a fee.
 This copyright is exercised to keep these materials freely available to all.
 Any exceptions to these conditions must be explicitly approved by Preach The Word.
 [Read guidelines...]